top of page

 Why This Matters for IBD Support

 • Comparable to pharmaceuticals, but botanical.
-Matching sulfasalazine is no small feat; it hints at a powerful synergy of compounds working together, arabesque-style.
+Matching sulfasalazine is no small feat; it hints at a powerful synergy of compounds working together.

 • Multi-mechanistic: It doesn’t just mask symptoms; it supports tissue, quenches inflammation, and encourages cellular resilience.